LRydin/KramersMoyal/README.md

 Python KM is a  python package designed to obtain the Kramers–Moyal coefficients, or conditional moments, from stochastic data of any dimension.
 It employs kernel density estimations, instead of a histogram approach, to ensure better results for low number of points as well as allowing better fitting of the results

 # Changelog
-- Version 0.32 - Adding 2 kernels: Triagular and Quartic and extentind the documentation and examples.
+- Version 0.32 - Adding 2 kernels: `triagular` and `quartic` and extenting the documentation and examples.
 - Version 0.31 - Corrections to the fft triming after convolution
 - Version 0.3 - The major breakthrough: Calculates the Kramers–Moyal coefficients for data of any dimension
 - Version 0.2 - Introducing convolutions and `gaussian` and `uniform` kernels.
 Major speed up in the calculations.